SupremeSingh/ethernauts-solutions/README.md

 This is a series of solutions for the famous Ethernauts series by OpenZeppelin.
 Ethernauts is a great "capture-the-flag" style educational series designed to train Solidity developers in identifying and (hopefully avoiding) subtle vulnerabilities in contracts.

 I highly recommend tracking all your transactions with Etherscan and Tenderly.
+Do read through how the [EVM](https://ethereum.org/en/developers/docs/evm/) works, how it [stores](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/) data, as well as these [quirks](https://swende.se/blog/Ethereum_quirks_and_vulns.html) of Ethereum as they might be useful heading on.
 PRs with more efficient solutions are welcome !!

 ## P1 - Fallback